hail-is/hail/www/jobs.md

 In addition to software development, our groups is interested in the application of **machine learning** to problems in biology.
 We run the [Models, Inference and Algorithms Initiative](http://www.broadinstitute.org/mia) to foster community and pedagogy in greater Boston at the interface of computational biology, mathematical theory, and computer science.

 If you’d like a **video intro** for engineers on what we’re building and why, check out the talks on our [homepage](https://hail.is).
 If you’re curious how Hail is used, check out the [tutorials](https://hail.is/hail/tutorials-landing.html).
-And if you think you might enjoy applying your engineering skills to understand the biology of disease, send your resume with any questions to <a href="mailto:hail@broadinstitute.org"><code>hail@broadinstitute.org</code></a> and apply through the following link!
+And if you think you might enjoy applying your engineering skills to accelerate our understanding of disease, send any questions to <a href="mailto:hail@broadinstitute.org"><code>hail@broadinstitute.org</code></a> and apply as soon as possible through the following link!

 [https://www.linkedin.com/jobs/view/316818823/](https://www.linkedin.com/jobs/view/316818823/)